 For any Excluded Transactions, the payment amount, along with a separate $15.00 dispute fee levied by the card network, is then deducted from the merchant’s account balance.
 Then, Bolt will request the appropriate information to help the merchant fight the chargeback with the card network.
 If the merchant wins the dispute, the merchant will receive the full order amount and the $15 fee credited back to its account.

-Upon verification by Bolt that a transaction is a Covered Transaction eligible for chargeback pursuant to this policy, Bolt will notify the merchant and the cardholder and Bolt will issue a chargeback directly to the cardholder for the total amount that was charged pursuant to the applicable Covered Transaction.
+Upon verification by Bolt that a transaction is a Covered Transaction eligible for chargeback pursuant to this policy, Bolt will issue a chargeback directly to the cardholder for the total amount that was charged pursuant to the applicable Covered Transaction.
 The chargeback may take up to 10 business days to transfer to the cardholder’s account.
 Once issued, a chargeback is the merchant and the cardholder’s sole and exclusive remedy against Bolt for the applicable Covered Transaction.

 Note: Notwithstanding anything to the contrary in this policy, if Bolt detects a transaction as fraudulent within 10 business days of the initiation of the applicable transaction, Bolt reserves the right to withdraw funds previously approved and deposited into a merchant’s account and refund such amounts to the merchant’s customer directly without any further liability to merchant.